vdbromain/Airflow_Yahoo_Finance_Scrapper/Readme.md

   - Deploy it on the cloud

-  - Create an online app where users could interact directly with the scraper selecting the ticker, the timing range,... they want.
+  - Create an online app where users could interact directly with the scraper selecting the ticker, the timing range... they want.

 ## Contact